 Founded in 1988, Penley Estate is not Coonawarra’s oldest name, but it is one of its most celebrated.
 Focusing on the classic offerings of cabernet blends and shiraz, Penley is a traditional icon of the region, but Ang and Bec Tolley were determined to take their estate in a different direction, which has been visibly led in the winery but firmly anchored in the vineyard.
-Under the viticultural direction of Hans Loder, the estate has embraced technology to target the deployment of resources and better assess fruit ripeness and health, resulting in wines with brighter profiles, while more experimental offerings have also been possible through the enhanced ability to select small parcels from the 80-hectare vineyard.
+Under the viticultural direction of Hans Loder, the estate has recently achieved sustainable certification from Sustainable Winegrowing Australia, and they are presently ‘in conversion’ to organic certification (NASAA).
+Loder ‘s viticulture program embraces technology and data to target the deployment of resources, improve soil health, and better assess fruit ripeness, resulting in wines with brighter profiles, while more experimental offerings have also been possible through the enhanced ability to select small parcels from the 80-hectare vineyard.

 “When I was being interviewed for my role as the new viticulturist for Penley,” says Loder, “I found myself drawn into a feisty debate about vineyard production systems, organic versus conventional, what defines soil health and so on.
 At times heated, I’d been drawn right in, and I left thinking I’d blown the interview for sure.
 But it turns out Penley was looking for someone prepared to challenge conventional thinking.”